-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the following employees to receive a stipend for teaching a sixth period for the 2018-19 school year":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the following employees to receive a stipend for teaching a sixth period for the 2018-19 school year":